Asymptotic analysis of dynamical systems driven by Poisson random measures with periodic sampling: Proofs of Lemmas through

 Now, let $\sigma_i \in \BR^n$, $1 \le i \le n$, represent the columns of the matrix $\sigma$, then

-where the last equality of the above equation follows by Ito isometry for stochastic integrals.
+where the last equality of the above equation follows by It\^{o} isometry for stochastic integrals.
 Next, using the linear growth property of $\sigma$ from Assumption \ref{A:Linear-growth-condition-Levy} in the above equation followed by a little algebra, we have

 Putting this last expression in equation \eqref{E:M3-CLT-Levy-I}, and then using Theorem \ref{T:LLN} and Lemma \ref{L:Linear-Sys-Sampling-Est-Levy}, we get the required estimate. \end{proof}